AdobeDocs/photoshop-api-docs-pre-release/README.md

 #### Instructions

 1. Download the make-file.atn file from [here](assets/ic_customized_workflow/make-path.atn) (this file will be used in the Photoshop action API call)
-2. Make the first API call one to ImageCutOut service to generate intermediate result as RGBA cutout
+2. Make the first API call to ImageCutOut service to generate intermediate result as RGBA cutout
 3. Make the second API call to Photoshop action service to use above intermediate result as well as the make-file.atn file to generate final JPEG format result with desired PS path embedded
 4. Open the final result with Photoshop Desktop app to check generated path in path panel